OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 #### Hosting locally

-1. Start the Supabase Docker container, navigate to the root directory of this sample project and run `supabase start`.
+1. Start the Supabase Docker container, navigate to the root directory of this sample project and run `supabase start`
 2. To serve the function, run `supabase functions serve push --env-file ./supabase/.env.local --debug`
 3. Submit a request to the endpoint making sure to use the **anon key** as your bearer token.